dimas-fw/dimas/dimas/README.md

 This crate is available on [crates.io](https://crates.io/crates/dimas).

-[DiMAS](https://github.com/dimas-fw/dimas/tree/main/dimas) follows the semantic versioning principle with the enhancement, that until version 1.0.0 each new version may include breaking changes, which will be noticed in the changelog.
+[DiMAS](https://github.com/dimas-fw/dimas/tree/main/dimas) follows the semantic versioning principle with the enhancement, that until version 1.0.0 each new minor version has breaking changes, while patches are non breaking changes but may include enhancements.

 # Usage